timshannon/bolthold/README.md

-#GobStore
+#BoltStore

-GobStore is a simple querying and indexing interface on top of a Bolt DB instance.
+BoltStore is a simple querying and indexing interface on top of a Bolt DB instance.
 The goal is to create a simple, higher level interface on top of Bolt DB that applies some sane defaults, but exposes the underlying Bolt DB for customizing as you wish.
 As the name implies the encoding used is Gob, so feel free to *gob.Register* any types you wish, or use the GobEncoder/Decoder interface for faster serialization.